Allan Dorans

-Allan Hopkins Dorans (born 30 July 1955) is a Scottish National Party (SNP) politician who has served as the Member of Parliament (MP) for Ayr, Carrick and Cumnock since the 2019 general election.
-He is the vice dean of Ayr Guildry.
+Allan Hopkins Dorans (born 30 July 1955) is a Scottish National Party (SNP) politician who served as the Member of Parliament (MP) for Ayr, Carrick and Cumnock from 2019 until his eventual electoral defeat at the 2024 general election.

 Dorans was made a Companion of the Institute of Personnel and Development (CIPD) in 1990 and a member of the Chartered Management Institute (MCMI) in 2000.

 Early life and career

-Dorans was born in Dailly, South Ayrshire, the son of Peter Dorans DCM and Agnes Dorans.
-He is the youngest of nine children.
-He was educated at Carrick Academy, Maybole, the Open University and the University of the West of Scotland, gaining a diploma in public service leadership.
+Allan Dorans was born on 30 July 1955 in Dailly, South Ayrshire, the son of Peter Dorans DCM and Agnes Dorans, the youngest of nine children.
+He was educated at Carrick Academy in Maybole, before studying at the Open University and at the University of the West of Scotland, gaining a diploma in public service leadership.